the-chickens-x5/chicken-tinder/README.md

 Product Vision: For friend groups who can’t decide where to eat in a timely manner, Chicken Tinder is a web app that collects food preferences within groups and picks a restaurant catered to the group’s preferences.
 Unlike Yelp, our product enables collaboration within customizable groups of users.

+The deployed app can be viewed at: https://thechickens.netlify.app

+And the backend can be accessed from: https://chickentinder-backend.azurewebsites.net/

 ## Artifacts

 UI prototypes and designs are located in Figma (last updated 2/27/24):